First things first: Here’s when to consider taking a postnatal multivitamin (and when to stop).

 Pro tip: Look for these 15 nutrients in a quality postnatal multivitamin.

 It sounds like a lot, but that’s the kind of nutritional support that can help bridge gaps during this highly demanding life stage—and we formulated Essential Postnatal with this in mind.*

 Vitamin A. This nutrient helps support normal immune function, but 40% of lactating women aren’t consuming enough vitamin A from their diets.
 Pro tip: There are different forms of vitamin A, but we recommend looking for beta-carotene in a postnatal.* (1)

 Vitamin D3.
-Like vitamin A, vitamin D helps support normal immune function.
-But diet may not always be the most reliable source.
-To get specific, most women only meet about 40% of their vitamin D needs through diet alone, which is why supplementation can be a good idea.* (1)
+Like vitamin A, vitamin D3 helps support normal immune function.
+But diet may not always be the most reliable source, which is why supplementation can be a good idea.* (1)

 Vitamin C. While most of us consume enough vitamin C during other stages of life, lactating women have higher needs.
 This nutrient also helps support normal immune function.* (2)